grellyd/grellyddotcom/content/about/_index.md

 ### Why Grellyd?

 Grellyd stems from my first attempt at a screen name combined with a portion of my middle name: **gre**yham **ll**o**yd**.
-I can happily say that I am the only thing one finds when they Google 'grellyd'.
+I can happily say that I am the only result one finds when they Google 'grellyd'.

 ### Why Computer Science?